 If your company isn’t already using chatbots for recruiting, it’s something that you should consider doing soon to stay competitive with other brands in your industry.
 Integrating digital assistants into your talent acquisition strategy can save time and money for your company, bring you quality candidates, deliver insights into candidate behavior, and enhance the hiring experience for both the job hunter and the recruiter.

 Many people assume that chatbots are found only on websites.
 But a chatbot can text with candidates too.
-Aside from Facebook Messenger, chatbots also communicate in other apps, such as WhatsApp.
+You can find a chatbot in the following spots:

 Third-party tools like Google Analytics can help you determine how candidates find your career site and what they do once they get there.
 Do they come in through job boards or Messenger?
 Do they hit the “apply” button after reading the job description or go to your “contact us” section to send an email asking for more info before applying?